wynnej1983/react-native-measure-text/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-* Add `import io.github.airamrguez.RNMeasureTextPackage;` to the imports at the top of the file
+* Add `import io.github.wynnej1983.RNMeasureTextPackage;` to the imports at the top of the file
 * Add `new RNMeasureTextPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: